It’s tough to get kids to brush their teeth. Tougher yet to have them do it properly – and twice every day.

 The adhesive on the panel can be washed and reused over and over.
 Sonicare for Kids comes with additional sets of stickers.

 On front of the handle are two rubber buttons.
 One is to power up the device.
-When the Sonicare for Kids toothbrush is turned on, you’ll see a green indicator on the button light up.
+When this kids electric toothbrush is turned on, you’ll see a green indicator on the button light up.

 The other button is lower down on the handle.
 It helps you change the user modes for brushing, switching quickly and conveniently between gentle and regular modes.
 When you switch modes, an indicator lights up to show which mode is active – gentle, or regular.